 There is no direct train route between Kanchanaburi and Ayutthaya.
 You need to travel back to Bangkok and then change trains (and train stations) in order to do the journey by rail.
 The quicker option is to do the journey by road.
 There are two ways to travel by road.

-Go by minivan.
-This is a private service which takes around 3 to 4 hours and costs 380 THB.
-You can book this service via a travel agent or very likely your guest house or resort.
-They pick up from the resorts (this slows the process down) at around 1.30 pm every day.
+This is a private service which takes around 3 to 4 hours and costs 840 THB.
+You can book this service online, via a travel agent, or very likely your guest house or resort.
+They pick up from the resorts (this slows the process down) at around 13:30 every day.

-Option 2: Public bus to Suphan Buri and then minivan to Ayutthaya
+Option 2: Bus to Suphan Buri and minivan to Ayutthaya

 Part 1: By Bus to Suphan Buri